riceissa/issarice.com/wiki/people.md

 - I haven't evaluated/vetted them in as much detail as I would like, possibly because they just don't have enough online content for me to consume ("trial mode").

 I'll be deliberately vague about the reasons for listing a person below.
+I have also left out many cookie cutter rationalists and effective altruists (they might be smarter than some of the people in this list, but they are too boring to list and I'm sure you can find them without my help).

 - [Jeff Hays](http://factsanddetails.com/)
 - Zack M. Davis